 Friend’s reply: Totally.
 She was horrible.

-James Wolfenstein 4 days ago
+James Wolfenstein about 1 month ago

 Human evolution… a million years developing language to end miscommunicating with signs like monkeys… good job! :D To be fair, we miscommunicate A LOT with language anyway :P